rahosbach/beautiful-jekyll/_posts/2019-09-20-TexasHoldem.md

 ---

 ### Introduction
-TFor some time now I've pondered the ease or difficulty in developing a poker simulator in Python.
+For some time now I've pondered the ease or difficulty in developing a poker simulator in Python.
 Well, a little over a week ago I decided to try my hand (no pun intended) at creating a program that would simulate a hand of [Texas Holdem](https://en.wikipedia.org/wiki/Texas_hold_%27em) for a given number of players.

 Texas Holdem is a well-defined poker variation with a basic structure:
 1. Each player is dealt two "hole" cards that are hidden from all other players.